wi-pi/deceptive-pattern/index.md

 </div>

-## Why Off-the-Shelf LLMs Fall Short
+## How Off-the-Shelf LLMs Fall Short

 While state-of-the-art vision-language models show promise in understanding visual content, directly applying them to detect deceptive patterns reveals significant limitations.
 These models often struggle with hallucination and lack of localization needed to identify deceptive patterns in real-world web interfaces.